 How Victoria’s brown coal is used today

 The Latrobe Valley's coal is used to feed mine-mouth power generation facilities to service the domestic power market.
-Victoria’s three major power plants mine and use the coal to generate more than 85 per cent of the state’s electricity.
+Victoria’s three major brown coal fired power stations mine and use the coal to generate approximately 75 per cent of the state’s electricity.

 The state's dependence on brown coal for electricity generation is expected to continue in the medium term, while the contribution from renewable sources will continue to increase.